pytorch-fdn/foundation-hosted/README.md

 #### Need Info

-If your project is assigned a `Need-Info` label, the TOC will comment on the issue with the specific additional information needed.
+If your project is assigned a `Need-Info` label, the TAC will comment on the issue with the specific additional information needed.
 It will then be placed in the `Waiting` status of the [Project Board](https://github.com/orgs/cncf/projects/14).

 Please provide the additional information requested as a comment on the issue with links as appropriate.
 Once you have done this, please add the below text to your comment so the TOC and staff know to update the issue:
 `Completed info, project is Returning`